 Anthropology provides vital blueprints for solving the most complex challenges facing humans today.
 Teaching introductory anthropology is perhaps the most important means we have to communicate to (an often skeptical) wider public audience the value and relevance of our field.
-Accordingly, my latest effort is "The Human Story: An Introduction to Anthropology" textbook (in collabration with four fabulous ASU colleagues and Norton publishers).
-It will be out for use in early 2024 (if you want to teach with test copies, please let me know!).
+Our new "The Human Story: An Introduction to Anthropology" textbook was written in collabration with four fabulous ASU colleagues and Norton publishers.
 It's been a long and challenging team effort to build a cutting-edge, engaging, optimistic, and integrated 16 chapter summary of a dynamic field in the midst of major reinvention.
-But we think we may have done it.
+But we hope that is what we have done.

 In mid 2022, I joined the editorial team for Social Science and Medicine, leading the Medical Anthropology desk, along with Cindi SturtzSreetharan (Associate Editor) and Alissa Ruth (Assistant Editor).
 Contact any of us if you have questions about submissions, ideas for special issues, would like early-career publication mentoring, or if you have feedback to share.
 We love working with all potential SSM authors - just reach out!

 Lazy, Crazy, and Disgusting: Stigma and the Undoing of Global Health: Winner of the Carol R Ember Book Prize (2021) and the Human Biology Association Book Award (2020).
 Here is more on our anti-stigma work.